kaikaewkmitl/3d-projection-engine/README.md

 ## Detailed Description:
-Please read the simplified description first.
+Please read the simplified description above first.
 * Checkpoint (1.) \
 We first need a console engine that creates a 'blank' window application from win32 api,directx or any other optional libary in order to show us the output/result and serve us as a GUI for example olcgameengine window which is made up of 6base number 6x6 array in which each array is translated from a coordinate(x,y) with the following formula: array[i] = y *(i in range (x,y)) + x